 - Research and development into high efficiency technologies.

-- Energy efficiency of buildings and factories is high leverage.
+- Energy efficiency of buildings and industry is high leverage.
 It leads to less energy use, which leads to coal, oil, and gas being used.
 It also saves families, business, and communities money.

 Potential Co-Benefits of Encouraging Energy Efficiency🔗